AmadeusITGroup/cloud-cost-allocation/README.md

 # The maximum number of cycles to break, as a safe guard to avoid programming loops or
 # unexpected long execution time
 MaxBreaks = 10

-[FurtherAmounts]

-# Further amounts to allocate
-Amounts = Co2,ElectricityPower

-# Allocation keys used for further amounts
-AllocationKeys = Co2Key

-# The allocation keys to use for further amounts
-AmountAllocationKeys = Co2:Co2Key,ElectricityPower:ProviderCostAllocationKey
 ```

 ## Test